Toddlers explore the world with fresh eyes, embracing everything with curiosity and love instead of fear and hate.

 Don’t Get Mad

 Your child’s behaviors are not going to change overnight.
-For whatever reason, they have decided they need to be overly affectionate, and these behaviors and needs will take time to address.
+They have decided they need to be overly affectionate, and these behaviors and needs will take time to address.

 If your child starts to disregard personal boundaries and personal space, don’t get mad or yell at them.
 This may cause them to become clingier.